JordanCWard/Elist/README.md

 - **Addressing Outliers:** Investigate the purchase date column for the 18 orders with shipping dates preceding purchase dates to identify and correct data entry or system errors.
 Analyze the 23 orders with extended shipping times to determine their root cause and assess if system improvements are necessary.
 - **Data Quality Improvements:** Implement validation checks to prevent shipping dates from being earlier than purchase dates in future data entries.
 Set acceptable thresholds for shipping durations and develop alert systems to flag unusually long shipping times.
 - **Ongoing Monitoring:** Continue monitoring the refund process to ensure it remains independent of shipping and delivery performance.
 Periodically review and audit the data for consistency and accuracy to maintain its reliability.

-#### Operational Effectiveness

-The general average time to ship (3 days) and deliver (14 days) across all regions has remained extremely consistent since 2019.
-However, without proper benchmarks it is unclear whether these figures fare well against competitors.
-Loyalty members do not appear to receive faster delivery times, with time to deliver being equal with non-members (14 days).